MtnBiker/historical-streets-la/ImplementationNotes.md

 Uncaught TypeError: $(...).imageMapResize is not a function  at editMap `yarn add leaflet-bing-layer` and added to  `application.js`

-Trying to solve `69:234 Uncaught TypeError: L.BingLayer is not a constructor` but didn't help, but still probably a good thing to do
+Trying to solve `69:234 Uncaught TypeError: L.BingLayer is not a constructor` but didn't help, but still probably a good thing to do.

+Done with scripts in partials, but much to sort out.
+`yarn add leaflet.timeline` For map/overview.
+Didn't work so continued with downloaded version which was customized by me.
+Removed